List of YuYu Hakusho characters: Kazuma Kuwabara

 Kazuma Kuwabara (桑原 和真, Kuwabara Kazuma) is a classmate of Yusuke's at Sarayashiki Junior High School.
 Despite his unusual affinity for kittens, he is the second toughest delinquent at the school, constantly picking fights with Yusuke to prove himself stronger, but never succeeding.
-Eventually, Kuwabara's feelings of anger toward Yusuke become feelings of respect.
+Eventually, Kuwabara's anger toward Yusuke gives way to respect.
 Although he loves fighting, Kuwabara would never steal or extort money.
 Kuwabara has a very advanced sixth sense and is highly aware of the supernatural.
 Kuwabara ends up assisting in most of Yusuke's cases, having gained the ability to form a sword out of his aura called the Aura Sword (霊剣, Reiken) during the competition to become Genkai's pupil.
 He learns to develop this power rather quickly; being able to wield two at once after training with Kurama for the Dark Tournament, and create a more powerful sword that boosts his recuperative abilities, acting as both a weapon and shield, by using the Sword of Trials he gets from Suzuki.
 Kuwabara later obtains the Dimensional Sword (次元刀, Jigen Tō) during his fight against Kiyoshi Mitarai, a sleeker and cleaner aura sword that possesses the ability to slice and cut through and between dimensions.
-This causes him to become the target of Sensui as it will aid in completing the portal to the Demon Plane, and he is captured, and later cuts the force field to chase after Sensui, fully opening the portal.
+This leads him to become the target of Sensui, as it will aid in completing the portal to the Demon Plane, and he is captured and later cuts the force field to chase after Sensui, fully opening the portal.

-Kuwabara falls in love at first sight of the Ice Maiden Yukina and helps Yusuke rescue her from Gonzo Tarukane.
+Kuwabara falls in love at first sight with the Ice Maiden Yukina and helps Yusuke rescue her from Gonzo Tarukane.
 Yukina is very grateful to Kuwabara for saving her from captivity, but is oblivious to his affection.
 Towards the end of the series, Kuwabara becomes more engrossed in his studies, choosing to cram for his high school exams rather than follow Yusuke and the others into the Demon Plane.
 In the end, Yukina lives with his family as a homestay.
-Kuwabara is a popular character with fans, coming in fourth place in the series' first two popularity polls.
+Kuwabara is a popular character among fans, coming in fourth place in the series' first two popularity polls.
 He came in fifth in the American Shonen Jump poll.